onzelf/openhealth-cdi/doc/AUDIT.md

 ## 10. Method and responsibility

-Generative AI systems were used as reviewing instruments throughout this audit chain: forensic code reading, claims-versus-implementation grading, counterfactual and adversarial challenge, patch drafting, and isolated verification of extracted logic.
+Generative AI systems were used as reviewing instruments throughout this audit chain (OpenAI GPT-5.6 Sol High, Anthropic Opus 5 High and Fable 5): forensic code reading, claims-versus-implementation grading, counterfactual and adversarial challenge, patch drafting, and isolated verification of extracted logic.
 Their outputs were treated as provisional findings, not authoritative verdicts.
 Scoping of each review, adjudication of every finding, acceptance or replacement of every proposed fix, execution of the conformance suite, and this record's final content remained under the responsibility of the maintainer.
-The approach followed by the maintainer is described in the paper [Asymmetric Communication](https://arxiv.org/abs/2607.28137).

 Both resolutions of substance are the maintainer's own designs, adopted after rejecting the auditor's proposals as solving a different problem: full candidate-W verification at the Gatekeeper (F-1) in place of a manifest-based content commitment, and phase separation (R-1) in place of envelope content-binding.
 One auditor claim was factually wrong and was corrected by the maintainer (§7).
 The division of responsibility this record documents is therefore not nominal: the reviewer's role was to establish where the artifact contradicted itself; the architecture, the repairs, and the corrections are the author's.

+The approach followed by the maintainer is described in the paper [Asymmetric Communication](https://arxiv.org/abs/2607.28137).

 ## 11. Limits

 This record supports the statement: *audited to a fixed point by the reviewers applied* — successive independent reviews, each covering ground the previous ones did not, repeated until a round produced no findings.
 It does not support the word "verified" in any formal sense, and it does not preclude a differently scoped review finding something further.
-Per-record evidence authenticity is claimed and tested; evidence completeness is not claimed (`ARCHITECTURE.md` §25).
-The isolation claim for the agent environment is the narrow one stated in `MODE1B.md` §13, not general hostile-code containment.
+Per-record evidence authenticity is claimed and tested; evidence completeness is not claimed ([ARCHITECTURE](ARCHITECTURE.md) §25).
+The isolation claim for the agent environment is the narrow one stated in [MODE1B](MODE1B.md) §13, not general hostile-code containment.
 Stateless admission is claimed in the scoped sense of §12.1, not as an absence of all runtime state.

-Anyone disputing the claims is invited to do what this audit did: pick a forbidden simplification from `GOVERNANCE_COMPOSITION.md` §13, or reintroduce governance-state resolution into the admission path, apply it as a mutation, and name the test that goes red and for what reason.
+> Anyone disputing the claims is invited to do what this audit did: pick a forbidden simplification from [GOVERNANCE_COMPOSITION](GOVERNANCE_COMPOSITION.md) §13, or reintroduce governance-state resolution into the admission path, apply it as a mutation, and name the test that goes red and for what reason.